Optimal queue-size scaling in switched networks: Main result: A policy and its performance

-\subsection{Optimality of the policy.}
+\subsection{Optimality of the policy}

-This section establishes the optimality of our policy for input-queued switches, both with respect to expected total queue size scaling and tail exponent. {General conditions under which our policy is optimal with respect to tail exponent are also provided.}
+This section establishes the optimality of our policy for input-queued switches, both with respect to expected total queue-size scaling and tail exponent. {General conditions under which our policy is optimal with respect to tail exponent are also provided.}